 Heart attacks occur when the heart’s blood supply is unexpectedly cut off.
 Cardiomyopathy is a condition in which the heart walls thicken or expand.

-A series of ECGs can also be obtained over time to monitor someone who has been diagnosed with a cardiac problem or who is receiving medications that may affect the heart.
+A series of ECGs can also be obtained over time to monitor someone diagnosed with a cardiac problem or receive medications that may affect the heart.

 What is Echocardiography?